Adelic line bundles on quasi-projective varieties: Berkovich spaces

-\subsubsection{Density result}
+\subsection{Density result}

-We are interested in $X^\an$ for essentially quasi-projective scheme $X$ over $k$.
-The following result asserts that the Berkovich spaces of essentially quasi-projective schemes do not lose ``much points'' from those of its quasi-projective models.
+We are interested in $X^\an$ for an essentially quasi-projective scheme $X$ over $k$.
+The following result asserts that the Berkovich spaces of essentially quasi-projective schemes do not lose "many points" from those of their quasi-projective models.
 In the arithmetic case, the space $X^\an$ is somehow determined by its fibers above the non-trivial absolute values of $\QQ$.

-\begin{lem} \kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$. \begin{enumerate}[(1)] \item Let $X\to \CU$ be a quasi-projective model of $X$ over $k$.
+\begin{lem} \kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$. \begin{enumerate} \item Let $X\to \CU$ be a quasi-projective model of $X$ over $k$.
 Then the induced map $X^\an\to \CU^\an$ is continuous, injective, and with a dense image.
 Moreover, the set of $v\in X^\an$ corresponding to discrete or archimedean valuations of $H_v$ is dense in $\CU^\an$. \item If $k=\ZZ$, then $X^\an\setminus X^\an_{\iota(\Spec \ZZ)}$ is dense in $X^\an$.
 Here $\iota:\Spec\ZZ\to \CMZ$ is the canonical injection whose image consists of $v_0$ and $v_p^\infty$ for finite primes $p$. \end{enumerate}

 \end{lem} \begin{proof} We first prove (1).
 Only the density is not automatic from the definitions.
 Denote by $F$ the function field of $X$, which is also the function field of $\CU$.
 There is a composition of injections $(\Spec F)^\an\to X^\an \to \CU^\an$.
-It suffices to prove that $(\Spec F)^\an$ is dense in $\CU^\an$.
-We can assume that $\CU$ is projective over $k$ by passing to a projective model.
+It suffices to prove that the set of discrete or archimedean $v\in (\Spec F)^\an$ is dense in $\CU^\an$.